 Universities generally do not have any specialized classes for career skill building; they do not have career advisers nor do they organize workshops or trainings outside of the regular curriculum.
 Secondary and tertiary education often does not equip students with any basic skills when it comes to the job-seeking process.
 Students graduate without knowing how to behave in a job interview, or write a resume or cover letter.

 The STEP program consists of three phases:

 - a series of courses and workshops designed to equip university students with the skills necessary to be competitive on the job market to be held in Banja Luka;

 - internships with local businesses, institutions, and organizations for students in Banja Luka or Sarajevo;

 - peer education programs organized by participants to share their knowledge and experience after the internships.

-After all participants have successfully completed the training, internship, and peer training, they will be invited to a closing ceremony that will be held in Sarajevo in the spring of 2018.
+After all participants have successfully completed the training, internship, and peer training, they are invited to a closing ceremony that will be held in Sarajevo at the end of the program in 2020.
 This event will be an opportunity for participants to share their experiences.
 Each participant will receive a certificate of completion that confirms they have three months of work experience.

 For more information about STEP, please contact: +387 60 328 9804, write an email to: email@example.com or visit our STEP Facebook page.